ENC 1101: Sociocultural Construct for Community Situated Writing

 Writing and Power.
 Students will be able to critically examine and act on the relationship among identity, literacy, language, and power.

 Revision.
-Students will be able negotiate differences in and act with intention on feedback from readers when drafting, revising, and editing their writing.
+Students will be able to negotiate differences in and act with intention on feedback from readers when drafting, revising, and editing their writing.

 UCF students are required to complete both ENC1101 and ENC1102 with a grade of C- or better in order to fulfill the General Education Program.
 Questions regarding AP, CLEP, and transfer credit for these courses should be directed to your college’s undergraduate advising office, to the College of Arts and Humanities Student Advising, or to the Office of Undergraduate Studies.